mariuszmspace/my-links/README.md

 - [ClusterCloner](https://github.com/doitintl/ClusterCloner) - Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from AWS, GCP, and Azure -- `Golang`
 - [Complete AWS IAM Reference](https://iam.cloudonaut.io/) - Unofficial but concise -- `collection`
 - [credstash](https://github.com/fugue/credstash) - Secrets management using AWS KMS -- `Python pip`
+- [Disposible Cloud Environment (DCE)](https://dce.readthedocs.io/en/latest/home.html) - Temporary, limited Amazon Web Services (AWS) accounts.
+Accounts can be “leased” for a period of time or up to a pre-determined budget amount.
+When the period of time is reached or the maximum budgeted amount is exceeded, the lease is expired -- `Golang`
 - [eb_deploy](https://github.com/ThoughtWorksStudios/eb_deployer) - Elastic Beanstalk blue-green deployment automation -- `Ruby gem`
 - [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) - CLI for Elastic Beanstalk -- `Python`
 - [ec2-price-check](https://github.com/Bjorn248/ec2-price-check) - Gives a quick price check for an instance type -- `shell`